HandsOnDataViz/book/transform/geocode/README.md

-# Geocode Addresses with Google Sheets Scripts
+# Geocode Locations into Coordinates with US Census or Google
-*By [Ilya Ilyankou and Jack Dougherty](../../introduction/who.md), last updated March 27, 2017*
+*By [Ilya Ilyankou and Jack Dougherty](../../introduction/who.md), last updated March 30, 2017*

 **TO DO**
 - problem 1: some high-quality geocoding services are freely available but not easy for beginners to use